Frequently Asked Questions

 What is required to do it?
-The course consists of 3 – 4 pool sessions that run about 2- 3 hours each, where you learn the skills needed in order to get certified.
-After academic work has been completed either online or through home study with physical books, we go out into Open water and complete 4 checkout dives over 2 days.
+The course consists of 2-3 pool sessions that run about 3- 4 hours each, where you learn the skills needed in order to get certified.
+After academic work has been completed online, we go out into Open water and complete 4 checkout dives over 2 days.

 Can anyone dive?
 Just about anyone can, but it is a sport and does require carrying gear and walking.
 Honestly I try to be as energy-efficient as possible when it comes to physical activity but some physical activity is impossible to avoid while diving.